 Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process constitutes malpractice, or cheating.
 Malpractice in any form, including plagiarism, is unacceptable.
+The NESA NSW treats allegations of malpractice very seriously and detected malpractice will limit a student's marks and jeopardise their HSC.
 Should malpractice be suspected, students will be required to demonstrate that all unacknowledged work is entirely their own.
-Serious and deliberate acts of malpractice amount to corrupt conduct and, will be investigated and reported by the School Executive.
+Serious and deliberate acts of malpractice amount to corrupt conduct and, where appropriate, the NESA NSW will report matters to the Independent Commission Against Corruption.